lord-dubious/understand.me/docs/technical_product_knowledge_base/part2_comprehensive_feature_breakdown.md

     1. System must present a sequence of questions to the user in a chat-like interface.
     2. User must be able to respond via text input or voice input.
     3. Voice input must be transcribed to text before processing.
-    4. System (Alex, via PicaOS/Google GenAI) must generate relevant follow-up questions or statements based on user responses.
+    4. System (Alex, via AI Orchestration Layer/Google GenAI) must generate relevant follow-up questions or statements based on user responses.
     5. User preferences derived from answers must be stored persistently against their profile.
     6. The assessment flow must have a clear start and end.
     7. Users must be able to skip or postpone the assessment.